ODA Fee Guide, Dental Costs Explained

 Cost of Recementation for Dental Bridge

-The cost of a recementing a dental bridge ranges between $107-424 depending on the amount of time it takes the dentist to perform this procedure.
-Normally, it takes 30 minutes, and would cost $212.
+The cost of a recementing a dental bridge starts at $217 and will depend on the amount of time it takes the dentist to perform this procedure.
 The codes relevant to dental crowns in the Ontario Dental Association’s Suggested Fee Guide appear as follows:

 Repairs,Reinsertion/Recementation (i.e. Conventional Dental Bridge)